 Use Case #1: Registration of Walk-in/Patient Presentation in ED

-Patient presents themselves to the ED, conscious and able to provide identification.
-Registration staff collects identifying information necessary to register patient.
-Registration is completed, patient registration information is captured in EHR.
+Patient presents to the ED, conscious and able to provide identification.
+Registration staff (Patient Access staff) collects identifying information necessary to register patient.
+Registration is completed, Patient registration information is captured in EHR.

 Table 2.2.1-1 below presents the description of the use case from the user perspectives.
 It describes business actors (humans) and technical actors (information systems) involved in the patient registration; workflow steps; information collected; entry and exit conditions and quality requirements.
+Please note that a patient cannot be delayed at registration for insurance information before seeing a clinician.
+Refer to the Emergency Medical Treatment and Labor Act (EMTALA) .

 Table 2.2.1-1: Patient Registration Use Case Workflow and Corresponding Information